Plain English Summary

 A randomised trial to determine whether the interval between blood donations in England can be safely and acceptably decreased

-It is hypothesised that the number of donations made by English blood donors will be greater with reduced vs. standard inter-donation intervals.
+The number of donations made by English blood donors will be greater with reduced versus standard inter-donation intervals.
 The null hypothesis is that there will be no difference in donations between treatment groups; this may arise if reduced inter-donation intervals result in a greater number of donation deferrals (due to low haemoglobin) and/or an unacceptable burden to donors.

 NRES Committee East of England - Cambridge East, 16/02/2012, ref: 11/EE/0538

 Primary study design